Green for 60 years

 ...before "green" was a buzz word

 “Green” is such a “buzz word” these days, and companies are scrambling to find ways to be “green” so they can tell us that they don’t harm the environment.
-Spring Valley doesn’t have to scramble, because Mrs. Justus founded the school on principles of caring for ourselves, our school, and our environment.
+Montessori Academy doesn’t have to scramble, because Mrs. Justus founded the school on principles of caring for ourselves, our school, and our environment.
 Here are just a few of the ways that our school has been “green” for 60 years.

 50 Years of Hylebos Creek Education & Protection